MarvinJamesReyes/basic_app/README.md

 }
 ```
 * `GET /:id` Returns record data stored in the DB by matching the `id` value
-* `GET /list` Lists all records for a given table
-* `PUT /:id/update` Updates a stored record using a `record` object found in the `req.body`.
+* `PUT /:id` Updates a stored record using a `record` object found in the `req.body`.
 Similar to `save`.
 Attributes required are typically delta changes only
 ```
 {
 	"record": {